al3xandr3/al3xandr3.github.io/_posts/2018-04-19-social-network-analysis.md

 Advertisers and Marketers can estimate the biggest bang for the marketing buck by routing their message through the most influential people in a Social Network.

+Google page rank algorithm represents the html web pages connections as a network and finds what pages are the _authorities_ on a specific topic, these are the ones to show up first in a results of a search.

 ### Who bridges between groups?

 The node that bridges between groups holds an important position as the communications bottlenecks and gets filtered by this person.
 Is a special type of influencer too.

 Terrorists cells are known to operate in this way, as part of the information filtering.

 Also If this person leaves the network these 2 groups will become separate and the network weaker in consequence.